-There is some risk to your security elsewhere in Mexico due to violent crime and drug-related violence and we advise caution.View Larger Map Close/Open map
+Exercise increased caution elsewhere in Mexico due to violent crime and drug-related violence (level 2 of 4).View Larger Map Close/Open map

 Petty theft and other crime is a problem in major cities and tourists areas.
 New Zealanders in Mexico should be aware that victims of financially-motivated violent crime are often targeted due to their perceived wealth.
-It is advisable to avoid wearing or displaying items that appear valuable, such as mobile devices and jewellery, and take steps to secure your personal belongings.
+It is best to remove all valuables and carry only the minimum amount of money and belongings, as victims of crime are often targeted due to their perceived wealth.

 Kidnappings, sexual assaults and armed robberies have taken place in taxis and with the collusion of taxi drivers.
 Taxis should not be hailed on the street.
 Taxis caught from airports, hotels or “sitios” (taxi sites found near any shopping mall or tourist attraction) are generally safe.